Day one (about 58 miles/93km)

 Route notes: You’ll visit three world-class castles on this route – Conwy, Caernarfon and Beaumaris, all World Heritage Sites

 You’ll need a full day to do justice to Llandudno and its surroundings.
 The ‘Queen’ of Welsh resorts really does have regal qualities.
 Perhaps it’s the perfectly preserved Victorian and Edwardian seafront lined with candy-coloured hotels.
 Or those wide, well-planned shopping streets with their ornate canopies.
 Or possibly the pier, the longest in Wales.

 The Great Orme headland, a nature reserve with rare flora and – would you believe? – wild Kashmir goats, rises dramatically above the promenade.
 Go to the top San Franciscan-style on the historic tramway, or alpine-style by cablecar.
-Back in town, MOSTYN is making waves internationally as a cutting-edge contemporary art gallery.
+Back in town, Oriel MOSTYN Gallery is making waves internationally as a cutting-edge contemporary art gallery.
 And Venue Cymru, North Wales’ leading theatre and entertainments complex, stages performances by big-name players, including Welsh National Opera.